CakeFlyCookie/ImageStitcher/README.md

 pip install pillow
 ```

-**Drag, drop and run .py into the folder where the images to be glued are located**
+**USAGE: Drag, drop and run .py into the folder where the images to be glued are located**

 V1 - Simply glues JPG and PNG in 1 row